Basil David Postan1

 Frederick George Keppel was born on 5 May 1878.1 He was the son of Lt.-Col. Edward George Keppel and Mary Cecilia Georgiana King.1 He died on 8 January 1949 at age 70, unmarried.1

-Frederick George Keppel was educated at Wellington College, Berkshire, England.1 He gained the rank of Lieutenant in the service of the Norfolk Regiment.1 He fought in the First World War.1
+He was educated at Wellington College, Berkshire, EnglandG.1 He gained the rank of Lieutenant in the Norfolk Regiment.1 He fought in the First World War.1

 Citations